 This research was initially motivated by concerns that passive investing might capsize at the macro level.
 I'm now more inclined to view it as a shifting landscape that provides alpha opportunities at the micro level.

 Macro - Is There a Big Short Opportunity Against Passive Today?

-This was the question that initially motivated this research.
 I see two potential areas of concern.

 First: will Boomers sell retirement assets en masse, triggering forced passive selling and a market meltdown?